-Q1: In 2015 you wrote a blog article that asked if reference checks were worthwhile.
+Q1.
+In 2015 you wrote a blog article that asked if the reference check process is still worthwhile.
 The short answer was a definite yes.
 Is this still true 3 years later despite the growing reliance on online job applications and electronic/social networking?

 With screening being done by software and face-to-face job interviews being replaced by video calls to expedite hiring in large organizations, employers are relying on online information from applicants more than ever before.
 In my opinion, this makes it more likely that important information is overlooked.
 This mostly digital approach can be problematic for multiple reasons.

 A2.
 Thank you!
 I’m often an early adopter and a big proponent of the smart use of technology.
 When hiring moves (mostly) online, depending on how it’s implemented, many mistakes are possible.